Arbab Sikandar Khan

 Arbab Sikandar Khan Khalil (Urdu: ارباب سکندر خان خلیل) (1911–1982) was a Governor of the Khyber-Pakhtunkhwa province of Pakistan.
 He was a senior leader in the National Awami Party, which won the 1970 elections in Khyber-Pakhtunkhwa and Balochistan and later formed the provincial governments.
 He was dismissed as Governor in 1973 and subsequently arrested as part of the Hyderabad tribunal.
-He was released in 1979 and was assassinated in 1981.
+He was released in 1979 and was assassinated on 7 March 1982.

 Early life

 Arbab Sikandar Khan Khalil was born in 1913.
 His father was Arbab Saadat Ali Khan, a Red Shirt leader.
 He was arrested in connection to Qissa Khwani Bazaar massacre in 1930 and died in 1932 in Hari Pur Prison.
 Arbab Sikandar was then imprisoned twice, at the age of 19 years within the same year of his father’s death.

 He received his early education from Islamia College, Peshawar and an LLB degree from Aligarh Muslim University in 1947.
 Arbab started his practice as a lawyer immediately after the partition.
 In post-partition events, the office of a renowned Hindu legal professional Mela Ram Advocate was allotted to him by the evacuee trust.